Jackson-DKMG/catDetector/README.md

 The dockerfile ARG variables should be modified as necessary.

 If using Docker, the container can be run as follows (to display the video on the host):<br>
-<code>xhost + && docker run --name=catDetector --gpus all --rm -it --net=host --ipc=host -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix cat_detector:v3 python3 main.py USER IP PORT</code>
+<code>xhost + && docker run --name=catDetector --gpus all --rm -it --net=host --ipc=host -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix cat_detector:v3 python3 main.py USER IP PORT --preview on/off (default off)</code>